hackbinghamton/WebDevelopmentWorkshop/JavaScript/introToJavaScript.md

 Likewise, JavaScript also has the ***strict inequality*** operator (```!==```), a counterpart to the regular inequality operator (```!```).
 The same principles of coercion referenced above apply, except reversed.
 With the regular inequality operator, ```1 != "1"``` returns ```false```, whereas if a strict inequality operator were used in that situation it would return ```true```.

 For the remaining comparative statements we have ```||``` (or), ```&&``` (and), ```<``` and ```>``` (less than and greater than), as well as ```<=``` and ```>=``` (less than or equal to, greater than or equal to).
 Note that coercion applies in ```>=``` and ```<=```.

+*Exercise: create a short program using a while loop that keeps asking the user for input until your favorite food is entered.* *Hint: You can receive user input in JavaScript with prompt("Your text here")*

 Now that we have a rough understanding of JavaScript and its syntax, lets move on to applying it in an HTML context.